Private Practice Dictionary (A-Z) for the New Year

 Authorization to release information is extremely important.
 You want to have a release signed by your client (in almost all cases) before you release confidential information, even when you get a legitimate subpoena.
 You should have such a release form ready.
 A release form is included in our Clinical Forms.

 Businessperson: Graduate schools and supervisors generally have a single clinical focus and neither teaches that therapy is a business nor teaches how to run it.
 Bookkeeping, marketing, money management, rental agreements, disability, contracts, employment options, etc. are not taught in graduate school.
 Therapists are left on their own to figure the business aspect of psychotherapy unless they educate themselves in these arenas.
-Our Private Practice Handbook is designed to help you run your private practice business.

 Confidentiality is the requirement that therapists protect their client’s privacy by not revealing the contents of therapy unless the client authorizes it or the therapist is mandated by the law.
 Be extremely careful when you discuss your clients with others.
 Either dis-identify them or get their written permission to reveal specific information.
 The release form is included in our Clinical Forms.